ibrica/perps-trader/docs/dashboard.md

 **Token expired or invalid**

-- Clear localStorage in browser DevTools
+- Clear dashboard cookies in browser DevTools
 - Navigate to dashboard to re-authenticate
 - Check JWT_SECRET matches between backend config and generated tokens